 While in business, CEOs who spend a significant amount (25%+) of time in rather than on their business experience ‘pain.’
 This pain is extremely avoidable.
 Typically, most CEOs that spend this amount of time in, rather than on the business do not have a second-in-command or a strong enough right-hand in their business.

 In a recent article, we describe the three common types of CEOs.
 Each CEO will run his or her business differently.
 He or she will also need a complementary COO to do so.
+This guide will walk a CEO through the process of hiring a second-in-command.

 The CEO we see most often is the sales oriented one.
 This CEO needs a COO who is different, typically process oriented.
 Additionally, this individual is more likely to have some sort of a financial background but is not necessarily a previous CFO.
 This COO will help guide the CEO on which opportunities to pursue.